 Our main empirical finding is that subsidized credit during the HCI Drive increased firm sales as much as 30 years after the credit stopped.
-We interpret this as evidence that this temporary policy had persistent long-run effects.
+We interpret this as evidence that the temporary policy had persistent long-run effects.
+In addition, firms upstream from the subsidized firms also experienced long-run benefits.
 We now develop a theoretical framework that captures this pattern and use it to quantify the long-run welfare benefits of the policy.
-The main mechanism in the model is learning-by-doing (LBD) within the firm: a firm's current production quantity increases its future productivity (Arrow, 1962; Krugman, 1987; Young, 1991; Matsuyama, 1992; Lucas, 1993).
+The main mechanism in the model is learning-by-doing (Arrow, 1962; Krugman, 1987; Young, 1991; Matsuyama, 1992; Lucas, 1993): a firm's current production quantity increases its future productivity, as well as the productivity of firms supplying inputs to it.
 Firms are also borrowing-constrained.
 Thus, they cannot expand in the short run to internalize the future benefits of producing more today.
 These features are consistent with both the formal econometric, as well as narrative historical evidence.
 In this environment, industrial policy has a role.
-Government subsidies relax firms' borrowing constraints and increase output in the first period, leading to productivity gains from LBD.
-We discipline the model by deriving the estimating equations used in the empirical analysis, allowing the key parameters of the model to be recovered from the econometric estimates.
+Government subsidies relax firms' borrowing constraints and increase output in the first